-The screenshot will be stamped with the date and time it was taken and saved under the Saved screens tab in the LIBRARY window.
+The screenshot will be stamped with the date and time it was taken and saved under the Saved screens tab in the MEDIA window.

 There is space for 40 screenshots under this tab.
-When the space is full, the next screenshot taken will erase the oldest one.
+When the space is full, the next screenshot taken will erase the oldest one

-Viewing saved screens
+4.5.2 Viewing saved screens

-To view screenshots, tap TRENDS & LOGS/LIBRARY /Saved screens in the quick menu.
+To view screenshots, tap MEDIA in Saved screens.
 Choose the relevant screenshot displayed at the bottom of the window.
 If there are more than ten screens saved, scroll to the right to find more.